 After we have the data gathered we need to interpret the quantitative findings.
 Turn them into qualitative and easier to understand.

-So we analyse the numbers we received from analytics and turn them into clear insights.
+So we analyze the numbers we received from analytics and turn them into clear insights.
 “Only 36% of users scroll all the way to the buy button.
 It is placed too low on the page”.
 The analytics numbers also provide a good understanding of the success of our actions.
 “After the redesign the website conversions grew by 500%”.
 Finally, the surveys and analytics numbers give us a way to formulate our first hypothesis.
 “Only 30% of users open the registration confirmation email.
 Can there be an issue with our email agent or the registration feedback?”

 Whether we use quantitative or qualitative methods largely depends on the research goals and the product itself.
 Though most times we use a combination of the two research types and research methods associated with them.

-Here’s an Example of the UX Research Plan for One of Fulcrum's Projects
+An Example of the UX Research Plan for One of Fulcrum’s Projects

 Goal: provide users with a way to invest in real estate and use the investment – live in properties all over the world.